 What’s so great about these stands also is that if you don’t have adequate rigging at your venue for overhead hanging installs (because who doesn’t love those right?)
 These can be used as your pseudo overhead install.

 I haven’t written anything about round tables here, because honestly, I haven’t worked with rounded tables for a few seasons…but if the trend rolls around again, I’ll be back with more intel.

-So chat to your floral designer and let them know what styles you are loving on for your reception blooms, but also what type of food service you are choosing, so we can advise on the best styles for you to move forward with, while keeping your aesthetic perfectly in line with your entire wedding style.
+So lets have a chat and let me know what styles you are loving on for your reception blooms, but also what type of food service you are choosing, so I can advise on the best styles for you to move forward with, while keeping your aesthetic perfectly in line with your entire wedding style.

 Chat again soon lovely!